 Cesarean section stitches will likewise dissolve over time.
 The incision should be kept dry and clean.
 You may shower or tub bathe after a C-Section.
 Just pat the incision dry afterward.
 Only use soap and water on a washcloth gently rubbing side to side.
 No dressing or bandage is necessary.
-If you have tape strips on the incision remove them one week after surgery.
-Otherwise the incision will get grungy and smelly.
+If you have tape strips on the incision remove them one week after surgery, or the incision will get grungy and smelly.
 Just peel them off; don’t be scared!
 If Dermabond skin glue was used let it flake off on its own over the first two weeks.

 Women with C-Sections should avoid lifting more than 35 pounds for the first six weeks.
 Limit other abdominal motions or activities that put strain on the abdomen.
 Expect some numbness at the incision line.
 Also, the majority of the pain persists approximately one inch above the incision particularly near the corners.
 Most of this discomfort will be relieved by the time of your postpartum visit.

 Vaginal bleeding after your delivery will vary day to day but will end for the most part by three to four weeks postpartum.
 It will change from bright red, to brown, to a yellowish color.
 Spotting can last for eight weeks depending on your activity level.
 Commonly, some women can expect a single episode of heavy bleeding 7 to 10 days after delivery – from the remnants of the placental attachment.
 Especially with breastfeeding, however, intermittent and unpredictable bleeding can occur though this will usually not be very heavy or prolonged.
 You may use a tampon one week after delivery but douching is not recommended.
 If you are breastfeeding regular periods may not begin again until after weaning.